 What action have the GMC taken against Dr Shah?

 He was suspended by the General Medical Council (GMC) in 2013.
 He remains suspended, as at October 2020.
-A hearing has been listed before a Medical Practitioners Tribunal to enquire into the allegation that on 19 December 2018 and 10 December 2019 in the Crown Court at the Central Criminal Court, Doctor Shah was convicted of 53 counts of sexual assault by penetration, contrary to section 2 of the Sexual Offences Act; 37 counts of sexual assault, contrary to section 3 of the Sexual Offences Act 2003.
-The hearing will commence on the 4 November 2020 and is anticipated to last until 6 November 2020.
+A hearing has been listed before a Medical Practitioners Tribunal to enquire into the allegation that on 19 December 2018 and 10 December 2019 in the Crown Court at the Central Criminal Court, Doctor Shah was convicted of 53 counts of sexual assault by penetration, contrary to section 2 of the Sexual Offences Act; 37 counts of sexual assault, contrary to section 3 of the Sexual Offences Act 2003..
+The hearing will commence on the 4 November 2020 and was anticipated to last until 6 November 2020.
 The initial report of the outcome of the hearing was “Erasure”.

 Dr Shah was neither present nor represented at the hearing.
 However, correspondence was submitted on his behalf in which it was stated, “Dr Shah wishes the Tribunal to understand that he maintains his innocence of the matters for which he has been convicted.
 Nevertheless, (Dr Shah) appreciates the seriousness of his convictions and understands that the Tribunal will consider these as matters of some gravity”.

 The correspondence went on to state, “Dr Shah does not wish to make any observations in relation to the convictions, or issues in relation to impairment of fitness of practise or sanction.
 (Dr Shah) places himself in the hands of the Tribunal as to the appropriate outcome.”